 Each fall, you receive an Annual Notice of Changes (ANOC) from your Medicare Part D or Medicare Advantage plan (it should have already hit your mailbox!).
 This document explains any changes in your plan benefits or costs for the upcoming year.
 The changes may affect your health care and your budget, so take time to learn about what to look for in your ANOC.

 3. Basing your plan choice on the premium alone

 It’s easy to focus only on premiums when looking at Medicare costs.
 But it’s a good idea to look at the big picture, too.

 A plan with a $0 or low monthly premium may charge a medical or prescription drug deductible or have higher copayments.
 You might prefer this if you rarely go to the doctor and don’t take many medications.
-But a plan like this could be expensive if you use health care services often, even with the low premium.

 It’s important to think about all the out-of-pocket costs as well as your health care needs when choosing a plan.
-For example, many Medicare Advantage plans offer routine vision, hearing and dental coverage, and certain plans also provide fitness membership benefits at no additional cost.
+For example, many Medicare Advantage plans offer routine vision, hearing and dental coverage, and certain plans also provide many fitness membership benefits at no additional cost.